hashicorp/packer/website/source/docs/builders/cloudstack.html.md

     When using `source_iso`, both `disk_offering` and `hypervisor` are required.

 -   `source_template` (string) - The name or ID of the template used as base template for the instance.
-This option is mutual explusive with `source_iso`.
+This option is mutual exclusive with `source_iso`.

 -   `template_os` (string) - The name or ID of the template OS for the new template that will be created.